Luker121/meta-analysis/README.md

 # Meta‑Analysis of the impact of structured group interventions on informal caregivers of people with dementia

-This repository contains the full workflow used in *<your paper / thesis title>*
+This repository contains the full workflow used in *The impact of structured group interventions on informal caregivers of people with dementia: a systematic review and meta-analysis*
 to synthesise evidence on **Burden, Depression, and Anxiety** outcomes at *End‑of‑Treatment (EoT)* and *Follow‑Up (FU)*.